pingcap/autoflow/core/examples/streamlit/README.md

 **Step3**: Open the browser and visit `http://localhost:8501`

 * Input OpenAI API key in left sidebar
-* Input the TiDB Cloud connection string in left sidebar
+* Input the TiDB Cloud connection string in left sidebar, the format is `mysql+pymysql://root@localhost:4000/test`